jilliangmeehan/looore/content/Books/The Boar Princess.md

 > [!jillian]
 > for the life of me i've never been able to figure out where this name came from. if anyone has any guesses please hmu.
 >
-> i do think woobakwa might be the chipmunk demon from [[./The Little Witch and the Undying Fire|The Little Witch and the Undying Fire]] even though the details don't quite match up. they're similar enough stories that alarm bells are going off.
+> i do think woobakwa might be the chipmunk demon from [[The Little Witch and the Undying Fire]] even though the details don't quite match up. they're similar enough stories that alarm bells are going off.

 Of all the beings in the ancient world, none were more evil than Woobakwa — not even demons and dragons.
 Woobaka despised everything nice, and swore to transform beauty into ugliness and turn light into dark.